 NorthNorthWest of Berlin."

-There was a request for more information and I have posted below passages from "Attlebridge Arsenal" and "Attlebridge Diaries" concerning that fist mission flown by thee 466th.
-Lou Loevsky was a good friend to many of us and I remember him speaking of his pilot, William Terry with great respect and almost reverence.
+There was a request for more information and I have posted below passages from "Attlebridge Arsenal" and "Attlebridge Diaries" concerning that first mission flown by thee 466th.
+Lou Loevsky was a good friend to many of us and I remember him speaking of his pilot, William Terry with the greatest regard.
 (BC)

 We want to express our gratitude for the people in Europe who are watching over our honored lost airmen and for preserving the memory of their lives and service.
 They truly understand that Freedom is not free.